How To Sharpen Garden Shears For That Clean Cut

 how to sharpen garden shears

 Use a coarse side of steel wool or your metal file to scrape away any rust or debris from the blades and pivot nut.
-Taking the time to thoroughly clean your shears ensures you start with a clean slate before sharpening.
+Take the time to thoroughly clean your shears, starting with a clean slate before sharpening.

 Always ensure that you do this safely, and if you’re unsure, check the manufacturer’s guidelines.